Belgrade pagoda: Kalmyks in Belgrade

 Within the temple, Kalmyks established a Buddhist Spiritual Council, which was a focal point of all local Kalmyks in Serbia but also made connections to Kalmyk communities from other parts of Europe.
 Torghut princess Nirjidma visited the temple on 20 September 1933.
 They also had a Buddhist religious school in the Center and classes of the Kalmyk language.

-Due to their appearance, local population colloquially called them “Chinese”.
+Due to their appearance, local population colloquially called them "Chinese".
 As there was a big discrepancy in the gender ratio of the emigrants, one woman to five men, their number in Belgrade never grew over 500.
 As a result of the cordial relations the two communities had, there were Kalmyk–Serbian marriages, where Kalmyk men would marry Serbian women.
-As witnesses from that period reported, children from those marriages had “white complexion inherited from us, and slanty eyes inherited from them”.
+As witnesses from that period reported, children from those marriages had "white complexion inherited from us, and slanty eyes inherited from them".
 Pagoda had a beautiful rose garden and when the wind would blow, the wind chimes would make music.
 Kalmyks would often serve tea to the neighbors and during the religious holidays they would give presents to the children from the neighborhood.

-In 1934, following the Buddhist customs, 49 days after the assassination of King Alexander in Marseilles, a service was given as he was a temple’s benefactor.
+In 1934, following the Buddhist customs, 49 days after the assassination of King Alexander in Marseille, a service was given as he was a temple's benefactor.
 Another benefactor was the 1926-1932 US ambassador to Belgrade, John D. Prince.